Tyrants like Aurangzeb tried to destroy Kashi, city now writing new chapter of its glory: Modi | Politics

 He said the new complex of the Kashi Vishwanath Dham is not just a grand building, but a symbol of the ''Sanatan culture'' of India, its spiritual soul antiquity and traditions.

 Modi expressed his gratitude to workers involved in the construction project, saying they did not let even the Covid pandemic stop them.
-In an attraction, he showered a group of them with flower petals and later had lunch with them.
+In an interaction, he showered a group of them with flower petals.

 The visit triggered a loaded remark by Akhilesh Yadav, whose Samajwadi Party is the main opposition to the ruling BJP in Uttar Pradesh, where Assembly elections are due in less than three months.

-''Why only a month,” he said when told by reporters in Etawah that Modi planned month-long celebrations in Varanasi.
+“Not just one month.
+He should stay there for two months, three months,” he said, when told by reporters in Etawah that Modi was in Varanasi and the government planned month-long celebrations.

-“He should stay for two months, three months.
-That is a good place to stay.
-When the end is near, people stay in Banaras,'' he said.
+“That's the place to stay.
+When the end nears, that's where one stays - in Benaras,” Yadav added, prompting the BJP to call the remark “cruel” and “uncivilised”.

 In his speech at the temple complex, the prime minister said if India is building a Ram Temple and the Kashi Vishwanath Dham, it is also laying down thousands of kilometres of optical fibre in sea, building millions of houses for the poor and working to send people to space.